-We have regular club times every Monday-Thursday night from 4-8 pm.
+We have regular club times every Monday-Thursday night from 4-8 pm and Saturday from 10am to 2:30pm.
 Here you will receive some of the best technical coaches’ cues as well as train with other individuals in Olympic Weightlifting; some who train for recreation and others who train to compete.
 This is a very healthy learning environment to learn these skills in a supportive yet challenging setting.

 The club registration gets you coaching during club hours and basic programming.
 Individualized programming and coaching outside of club hours is also available at an additional fee upon request.

 Club costs are $50 a month or $10 for a drop in (in addition to Evolve admission or monthly membership).

 Interested in Olympic Weightlifting?
 Contact us to get started! email@example.com

 - Whether you are an elite weightlifter or new to the sport, we have a program for you.
 The club is open to competitive and recreational lifters wanting to get expert coaching on the olympic lifts.
 Introductory, youth and elite programs available!